jasonalshamary/hungryadmin/content/Posts/missionvsmoneyvsethics.rst

 manager know that I wasn’t interested in going any further with this organization.

-The money can be there, but without meeting my moral standards it’s pointless.
+The money can be there, but without meeting my ethical standards it’s pointless.

 At the end of the day I’m still unemployed after getting to the final process with these recent organizations.
-While I’m disappointed I’m also glad that I can stay objective enough, and morally just enough to decline offers which would make me question myself every day.
+While I’m disappointed I’m also glad that I can stay objective enough, and ethically just enough to decline offers which would make me question myself every day.
 I might not have a paycheck, but I haven’t compromised my personal needs or my personal beliefs and that’s what really matters to me in the long term.